intrbiz/intrbiz-blog-content/posts/open-source/snmp-ib/about-snmp-ib.md

 (and thread) is capable of efficiently communicating with many devices.

 ## What does it support
-SNMP-IB currently offers: Get, GetNext, GetBulk and Set requests for both V1, V2c and V3.
-It also support receiving Traps for V1, V2c and V3.
+SNMP-IB currently supports: Get, GetNext, GetBulk and Set requests for both V1, V2c and V3.
+It also supports receiving Traps for V1, V2c and V3.

 Only the user security model of V3 is supported.
 MD5 and SHA1 are supported for authentication and DES (56bit) and AES (128bit) are supported for privacy.

 The core code is fairly stable, however it's real world exposure to devices is somewhat limited.
-Mainly being tested against 3COM switches, Aerohive access points and older Cisco switches, basically what ever devices I have / have access to.
+Mainly being tested against 3COM switches, Aerohive access points and Cisco switches, basically what ever devices I have / have access to.

 ## Using SNMP-IB